 What is a non scale victory?
 Need a little help feeling better about the small wins?
 These victories include all of the measures of success you may use to monitor your weight loss other than the scale.

 They are the little things that matter a lot.
 After all, it’s not the actual number that matters – it’s how we feel about the way we look, right?
+I hope you remember that next time you’re feeling discouraged!
+You’re going in the right direction, friend!

 Why The Scale Isn’t Always to Be Trusted & The Non-Scale Victory Wins The Day